 The observatories are closed over the New Year’s holiday season (29-31 December and 2-3 January).
 However they are open on January 1!!

-The cooler months are definitely the best times to go, especially during the mornings if you want to get a good view of Mt.
+The cooler months are definitely the best, especially during the mornings if you want to get a good view of Mt.
 Fuji.
-Summer is okay, however the views are definitely not as good as the air is not as clear.
-Another good time is sunset – if the air is clear those sunsets can look really great.
+Summer is okay, however the views are definitely not great as the air isn’t that good.
+Another good time is sunset – if the air is clear (and even sometimes a little hazy depending on conditions) those sunsets can be really great.

 A very brief history of Tokyo Metropolitan Government Building